Morocco is a fascinating multicultural country blended from African, Arab and European influences.

 The coastal regions generally have a Mediterranean climate, however as travelers move further inland the conditions can become more extreme and elevation can play a role in the changeable weather conditions.

 - Modesty is respected and travellers are expected to follow the country's etiquette.
 In villages and small towns, and even in the medinas of large cities, many women still wear the veil and the street is seen as strictly the man's domain.

 - Women travelers should avoid wearing revealing clothes, like short shorts, low cut shirts or thin-strapped blouses.

 - Sarongs – I think we have sarongs in every packing list.
 From covering up when visiting mosques, being used as a towel or keeping cool on a hot night.

 - Footwear – Pack a pair of lightweight, durable and comfortable shoes.
-Moroccan streets can be dusty and unclean so if you are uncomfortable with the idea getting your little piggies dirty then opt for closed toe shoes instead of sandals/flip flops.
+Moroccan streets can be dusty and unclean so if you are uncomfortable with the idea of getting your little piggies dirty then opt for closed-toe shoes instead of sandals/flip flops.

-- Surf's up – Taghazout is a small fishing village 19 km north of the city of Agadir in the south west of Morocco and houses some of country's best surf spots.
-It is nestled amongst a set of small bays just south of the legendary surf breaks of Anchor Point, Killers and Mysteries.
+- Surf's up – Taghazout is a small fishing village 19 km north of the city of Agadir in the southwest of Morocco and houses some of the country's best surf spots.
+It is nestled amongst a set of small bays just south of the legendary surf breaks of Anchor Point, Killers, and Mysteries.

 - Go to a Hammam – A Hammam is a hot steam bath followed by a massage.
 Sounds simple enough doesn’t it?
 It definitely can be quite the experience!